orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---
 ###### Examples: Delayed till working implementation
-- Chyp
-- Physics also / superposition ; Using them for fractal expansion - shoving structure in between
 - [ ] Expanding superpositions to there permutations (a simple rewrite rule?) - For the general case? (/combinatorics).
 - Folding ray on high-dimensional tensor.
 Or some GPU operators.
 - Tensor